Export Vehicle Contamination Event

 NAS delivered vehicles to the customer in new vehicle factory condition without any negative impact on the end user.

-This project is unique because of the holiday scramble to save non U.S. right hand drive vehicles going to New Zealand/Australia Distributors would have to wait 6-8 additional weeks for the hottest vehicle that were all sold orders.
+Specifically, this project is unique because of the holiday scramble to save non U.S. right hand drive vehicles going to New Zealand/Australia Distributors would have to wait 6-8 additional weeks for the hottest vehicle that were all sold orders.

 NAS repair process made the difference and ship as planned on schedule without any complaints or OEM embarrassment.

 “The source paint contained aluminum particles in it which means mechanical buffing could not be used or it would scratch the finish.” said Jim Gerencser, owner of Nationwide Overspray.
 “The original car paint is extremely soft.
-Our overspray removal techniques are designed to be gentle.
+Comparatively, our overspray removal techniques are designed to be gentle.
 We did not want to add to the damage.”

 The cars were housed in a 50,000 square foot section of a large warehouse.
 The warehouse owners were repainting the ceiling and support poles in the vacant spaces for new tenants.